css566/css566.github.io/_posts/2016-04-28-Social_Aspects_of_Software_Management.md

 #### <a name="alignment"> Alignment </a>

-Team that is going in the same direction towards the same goal will make better progress.
+Team that is going in the same direction towards the same goal will make better progress.[16]

 More information read [here][Alignment]